 The Code of Practice sets the standard for determining controls when atmospheric hazards are present in the workplace.

 Check out our blog on What Are The Requirements To Meet OSHA'S Respiratory Protection Standard?

 It is not unusual to become complacent when using common-place equipment or tools.
 Ladders fall into this category!
-And from the rating in the OSHA violation list in 2021, we see that ladder use is a poor time for complacency!
+With 2,143 violations and from the rating being #4 in the OSHA violation list in 2022, we see that ladder use is a poor time for complacency!
 Ladders are, in fact, a major source of workplace injuries and fatalities.

 Training your workers in the OSHA Ladder Standards is a great first step to reducing ladder incidents.
 But how do you ensure that complacency is not creeping in as workers use this familial equipment throughout their day?

 Worker competencies for operating large equipment or tools or performing critical tasks are common in many workplaces.
 Conducting one for ladder use may never have crossed your mind.

 The most effective method of monitoring ladder use is a short Competency Check, similar to a BBO.
 Build it out to identify the five or six of the most common OSHA infractions such as improper use of the top of step ladders and not having portable ladders extend 3 feet above the landing.
 Be sure to include the most common instances of ladder use complacency on your job site.
 Create an area for comments on your observations.

 If you are using an EHS software, like Safety Evolution, this simple form can be filled out and saved in real-time from your device.
 With a paper-based system, keep a few on your clipboard.
 Engage the worker and have him/her sign off on the observations.

 How can you use the Ladder Competency Check as a safety tool?